Step 1 – Treat Your Food

 Nuts, Seeds, Grains & Legumes

-Soak overnight in water with Relief or Digest Easy and then cook as required or dry using a dehydrator or oven set on low, or for nuts and seeds lightly coat with the Ginger Oil and warm in the oven.
+Soak overnight in water with Relief or Digest Easy solution and then cook as required or dry using a dehydrator or oven set on low, or for nuts and seeds lightly coat with the Ginger Infused Oil and warm in the oven.
+(2 teaspoons of Relief or 8 teaspoons Digest Easy solution per kilogram of nuts, seeds, grains or legumes in enough water to cover)

 The caseins and beta-lactoglobulin that are proline-rich and cause food intolerance are rapidly digested.